 Future with WHMCS

 I wanted to make sure I stated pretty clearly in the opening paragraph of this post that I will continue supporting my WHMCS products.
 However, I will have to dial back just how much time I invest in them.
 I’ve primarily focused on WHMCS as the sole billing platform I develop for, and I’ve had a feeling of comfort working on that platform.
 However, the recent happenings around the pricing and owned licensing decisions have forced me to look closer at other billing platforms.
 I have spent some time evaluating platforms like Blesta, ClientExec, WiseCP, and HostBill, among others.
-Unfortunately, I have not quite made a decision on which platform I will support along with WHMCS.
-The amount of time it has taken to set up the new billing system and migrate over specific data has really hamstrung my ability to evaluate these platforms fairly.
+Unfortunately, I have not entirely made a decision on which platform I will support along with WHMCS.
+The amount of time it has taken to set up the new billing system and migrate over specific data has hamstrung my ability to evaluate these platforms fairly.

 I can say with certainty that I will be choosing one of these platforms to support.
 As soon as I have a solid understanding of each platform, I will make an announcement.
 In the meantime, I would love to hear from you!
 Have you made the switch from WHMCS to another provider?
-Is there a specific provider that REALLY needs help in the looks department?
-If so, feel free to drop me a line at firstname.lastname@example.org.
+Is there a specific provider that needs help in the looks department?
+If so, feel free to drop me a line at email@example.com.

 Again, I want to thank you for your continued support.
 I appreciate the business you’ve given me, and I hope these changes will result in a better future for both of us.